“Wherever My Locker Is, I Am At Home.” Meeting German Soldiers in Lithuania

 “[The risk is] much higher today than it was a few years ago.
 We’ll have to wait and see to what extent it will affect us here [in Lithuania] directly,” says Danny.
 “We know about the geographical situation, we are aware that the war could spill over,” Raphael adds.
 However, Danny emphasizes, “No father would bring his children here if he weren’t convinced that it is safe.
 Personally, I feel very safe and have no concerns about the war coming here.”

 Looking ahead, Raphael is unequivocal that “...whether active or as a reservist – I don’t want to do anything else.
 I hope that I can stay here as long as possible.”
-They both simply wish for health and peace, and “…still want to be able to continue to give my family the best possible experience”, Danny adds.
-“In a few years, I want to be here – and without war,” he says with conviction.
+They both simply wish for health and peace.
+“In a few years, I want to be here – and without war,” Danny says with conviction.
 “And I hope that it doesn’t come to an assignment.”

 -